Downriver: Differences of communities

-Representation in other media

-Rock band Journey's 1981 arena-rock anthem "Don't Stop Believin'" describes a "city boy born and raised in South Detroit", which because little of the city of Detroit is at a latitude south of downtown, some have interpreted as a reference instead to Downriver.

 Parks and recreation

 Cruisin' Downriver

 Cruisin' Downriver is an annual car show and cruise that takes place on M-85/Fort St. in the Downriver cities of Southgate, Riverview, Wyandotte and Lincoln Park.
 It has run yearly since 2000, with people bringing their vintage cars to be seen and heard.
 There are also places to eat, drink, and shop along the route.

 Population

 According to an analysis of 2020 census data by the Southeast Michigan Council of Governments, the 18 Downriver cities and townships had an aggregate population of 356,601.

 As of 1989, the most common ethnic identities were German, Irish, and Polish.
 Other ethnic groups included Southern Whites, Blacks, Italians, Maltese and Hungarians.
 Ethnic festivals have been held during the summers.
 As of that year, historically most people growing up in Downriver stayed there after entering adulthood.
 Since the late 20th century, there has been an increase in immigrants of other ancestries and religions, including East Asian Muslims and Hindus.

 Downriver communities were once known for their numerous residents of Southern origin, who had migrated to Michigan to work in the automotive industry during the early to mid-20th century.
 This migration slowed after World War II.
 Distinctively or predominantly Southern neighborhoods have not existed in Downriver for several decades.

 The composition of the workforce in Downriver communities is diverse as residents work in both white-collar and blue-collar occupations.
 One of the largest employers is the Ford Motor Company, which has a large industrial complex in nearby Dearborn and numerous other area plants.
 In addition, residents work in professional jobs in downtown Detroit.

 Downriver is also home to Detroit Metropolitan Wayne County Airport, in Romulus.